 1. Resin kit is past its expiration date.

 2. Resin kit has been improperly stored.
 Resin and hardener need to be stored in a cool, dry place, away from sunlight and temperature swings.

 3. Resin was opened and used, but stored with a large, open space in the top of the bottle.
 Exposure to air will cause resin to oxidize and turn yellow.
 Purchase smaller quantities of resin that you can comfortably use within half the expected shelf life.

 If this has happened to you, learn more on what to do with yellowing resin.

 Resin has cured cloudy

 2. Resin components are cold.
-Warm to at least 70 degrees Fahrenheit before using.
+Warm the bottles in a warm water bath before using.